Kecbm/book-club/README.md

 ## Dating

-Meetings take place every `Wednesday at 7pm`.
+Meetings take place every `Thursday at 7PM`.
 We gathered on the voice channel to share our opinions on the current read.

 ## What will you learn